Meet-S0ni/DevOps_360/README.md

 # Tasks

-1. Prepare Lightweight Dockerfile for node app
+1. Prepare a Lightweight Dockerfile for node app
 2. Prepare Kubernetes deployment with qos and health probs
 2. Prepare Terraform for AWS EC2
 3. Prepare Ansible to automate deployment of docker container